 CEHO have sensitised the villagers on the benefits of education for girls, who traditionally work in the house until they are married off at puberty.
 Consequently over half the pupils are female and the community are very involved with running the school.

-Eventually the school will provide full-primary to Grade 7, and then lower secondary to Grades 8-9.
-Further down the line CEHO are keen to provide Upper Secondary through to Grade 12 (GCE).
+The school currently provides full-primary to Grade 7, and plans to expand to lower secondary Grades 8-9.
+Further down the line CEHO is keen to provide Upper Secondary through to Grade 12 (GCE).

 Please can you donate?